RWE Bad á Cheò Wind Farm Education & Training Fund

 This fund provides bursaries to residents of the following Community Council areas in Caithness; Watten, Halkirk & District, and Lybster, Latheron and Clyth.
 It helps them access training and education opportunities that better equip them with the range of skills needed to enter or retain employment in key sectors of the local economy.

-The fund is provided by RWE Bad á Cheò Wind Farm Community Fund.
+The fund is provided by RWE Bad á Cheò Wind Farm Community Fund and is for residents within the fund Area only.

 Purpose of this fund